D2-mods/The-Workshop-Kitpack/README.md

 - Install after class revision mods, unless they specifically say to install after any kits.
 - Install after mods that revise or overwrite spells.
 - Install after mods that add new weapons or armor.
-- Install before mods that overhaul proficiencies.
+- Install before mods that overhaul the weapon proficiency system.

 NOTE: I'd recommend to install this mod generally together with other kits, but as the last kit mod, with the possible exceptions of Talents of Faerun and multiclass-focused mods.
 Technically, this mod is safe to install even after most tweak mods, but it's still a good idea to follow the normal install guidelines, which has kits going before tweaks.